What is the effect of abusive conduct by a parent on living arrangements for children?

 In terms of the presumption of equal shared parental responsibility, the Court was satisfied that the presumption did not apply given that the father had committed acts of domestic violence.

-The Court made a range of orders including that:
+The Court made a range of orders taking into account abusive conduct by a parent including that:

 - The mother have sole responsibility for decisions in relation to the long term care, welfare and development of the children.